 In partnership with

-Vacancies can also be found on the Council for Catholic Maintained Schools (CCMS) website.
-If you are applying for a primary or nursery post in a Catholic maintained school, you should have a recognised religious education certificate by the time you start the post.
+- Council for Catholic Maintained Schools (CCMS) – if you are applying for a primary or nursery post in a Catholic maintained school, you should have a recognised religious education certificate by the time you start the post.

 Entry requirements for teachers in Northern Ireland